 1. The chin flick.
 Brushing the back of your hand underneath your chin in a flicking motion means “get lost” in Belgium, northern Italy, and Tunisia.
 In France, this gesture is known as la barbe (”the beard”) and is the hand-sign equivalent of macho grandstanding.

 2. The fig. A clenched fist with your thumb between your first and second fingers means “screw you” (to put it mildly) in Turkey, Russia, and Indonesia.
-And in some countries it symbolizes lady parts.
-You know what I mean.
+And, in some countries it symbolizes lady parts.

 3. Forearm jerk.
 This is the action of punching your fist into your elbow joint while raising the other fist up in front of you.
 It will not get you a positive reaction in most parts of southern Europe or Brazil, and it’s used commonly by soccer fans wanting to send an offensive message to the fans of the opposing team.

 4. The moutza.
 In Greece, Mexico, the Middle East, and Africa, the action of raising your open hand, palm out, with spread fingers in front of someone is a serious sign of displeasure.
 Possibly one of the oldest hand gestures still in use, it dates all the way back to ancient Byzantium, when criminals were chained to donkeys and paraded through the streets, where locals would rub their own feces onto the prisoner.

 5. The cutis.
 Flicking your thumb from the back of your upper front teeth toward someone is seriously nasty in India and Pakistan and simply means “f*** you.”
 Very nice.
 This sign will likely get you ejected from any place of business and not welcomed back.

 6. Five fathers.
 Arab and Caribbean countries see the action of pointing your right index finger and the grouped finger tips of your left hand as a way of saying, “you have five fathers.”
 Or, in harsher terms, “your mother is promiscuous."